Last Updated: September 6th, 2023 by Kristen Douglas

 Alternative/Public Transport to a Royals Game

-There really aren't public transportation options for Kauffman.
-There are buses, but they don't leave you that close.
+There really aren’t public transportation options for Kauffman.
+There are buses, but they don’t bring you that close to the park.
 This is a pretty huge inconvenience.

 Kauffman Can Boast a Clean, Rural Look – via Flickr user Kelly